danbugs/tarantella/README.md

 Tarantella makes it easy to start, build, test, and distribute WASM apps and libraries by serving as a wrapper around several fantastic tools.

 To start your app, run `tapm new "<app_name>" [-s]` (the `-s` makes it a side module).
-This automatically creates a C (but easily convertable to C++) WASM app with:
+This automatically creates a C (but easily convertible to C++) WASM app with:
     - an empty git repo,
     - a dependencies folder for all side modules meant to be dynamically linked,
     - a releases folder for all your upcoming releases,
     - a src folder with a starting `main.c` file,
     - a `.gitignore`,
     - a `Makefile` to ease compilation, and
-    - a `Tarantella.toml` file that contains all your project's pertinent info.
+    - a `Tarantella.toml` file that contains all of your project's pertinent info.

 To build your app, run `tapm build`.
 This will use the created `Makefile` to create a new release in your build directory specified in the `Tarantella.toml` and `Makefile`.

 WASM main modules initialize with an `index.html` file.
 To test your main module on the browser, run `tapm run [-p <some_port_>]` — this will start a [`basic-http-server`](https://crates.io/crates/basic-http-server).

 For publishing apps, Tarantella depends on GitHub.
 There are two options:
-- If your repository already has a public remote origin hosted on GitHub: Tarantella will simply publish your app there.
+- If your repository already has a public remote origin hosted on GitHub: Tarantella will simply publish your releases there.
-- If your repository does not have a remote origin, or has a private remote origin, or has a remote origin not hosted on GitHub: Tarantella will create a GitHub repository called `<app_name>_releases`.
+- If your repository does not have a remote origin, or has a private remote origin, or has a remote origin not hosted on GitHub: Tarantella will create a GitHub repository called `<app_name>_releases` and publish your releases there.

 To publish your app, run `tapm login` to login to GitHub, and `tapm publish` to create a new release.
 If you do not have a GitHub account, run: `tapm register` for more info on how to register for GitHub.